A bill to amend the State Department Basic Authorities Act of 1956 to monitor and combat anti-Semitism globally, and for other purposes.

 Sponsor.
 Senior Senator for Florida.
 Republican.

-This bill was introduced on June 6, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 21, 2020, in a previous session of Congress, but it did not receive a vote.

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.